MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 While we don't recommend using figures generated with `pgstar` in papers, these figures are very useful both for troubleshooting and making sure that `MESA` is doing what we expect it to do.
 This will become more clear in the Maxilab once we start to include our own custom mixing profiles in `MESA`.

 Now that the `pgstar` windows are on the right scale, we will focus on the `inlist_project` file.
-Usually, we want to start the evolution from the pre-main sequence, however, in an effort to save time for these labs we will instead start the evolution at the zero-age main sequence (ZAMS) using a pre-generated starting model (<a href="https://www.dropbox.com/s/o3djdn8d98rlln1/SPB_ZAMS_Y0.28_Z0.02.mod?dl=0">SPB_ZAMS_Y0.28_Z0.02.mod</a>) for a $4\,$M$_\odot$ star and evolve the star until core hydrogen exhaustion.
+Usually, we want to start the evolution from the pre-main sequence, however, in an effort to save time for these labs we will instead start the evolution at the zero-age main sequence (ZAMS) using a pre-generated starting model for a $4M_\odot$ star and evolve the star until core hydrogen exhaustion.
 To do this, we have to modify both `&star_job` and `&controls`.

 <div class="filetext-title"> inlist_project </div>
 <div class="filetext"><p><pre class="pre-filetext">